WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 The couple had two sons and two daughters:

-2.2.1 GEORGE DONALD (19??-?).
+2.2.2 GEORGE DONALD (1908-1986), born in Portsoy in 1908.
 He worked for his father until the Second World War.
 He was an officer in the Gordon Highlanders, and served in France (taking part in the Dunkirk evacuation), North Africa, Sicily and Italy.
 After the War, he became a civil servant, surveying government buildings.
-He married and has a son.
+He married Kathleen Baldwin, from Grantham, Lincs, and had two sons.

-2.2.3 CHRIS DONALD (b.19??), who was a singer in a BBC Chorus.
-She married John Sharp, a leader of the BBC Symphony Orchestra.
+2.2.4 CHRISTIANNA AMY DONALD (1913-2011), known as Chris, who was a singer in a BBC Chorus.
+She married John Wilfred Sharpe, in Portsoy in 1948.
+For many years he was leader of the BBC Concert, Opera and Symphony Orchestras.
 The couple were living in Portsoy in 1984, but later moved to the Borders.
 After John died, she moved to the south west of England.
+Chris and John had one daughter:

 The Crabbs had two children: